rbuurma/rise-2021/Rise-2021/Rise21SyllabusDraft.md

 ##### October 18
 + *Northanger Abbey*, 36-240 (all)
 + *A Woman of Color* (in Dropbox), pages 53-107, 188-189
++ mid-semester: review of where we have been and where we are going
 + background (in class): Peter Fryer, from *Staying Power: the History of Black People in Britain*; G. Carter Woodson, from "Some Attitudes in English Literature"

 ##### October 20
 + *Northanger Abbey*, continued
-+ Exercise 5 due; Exercise 6 assigned
++ Exercise 4 discussed; Exercise 5 assigned
++ Novel theory and social media: and introduction and reviw
 + reminder of Dorrit Cohn handout on narrated monologue and free indirect discourse
-+ Social Media Lecture 6: Other People Hold You in Mind

 ##### October 22
 + *Northanger Abbey*, continued